-The above ongoing actions are by no means exhaustive of all the ongoing works and investigations that Derbyshire County Council, the Environment Agency and other RMAs either have or are currently undertaking.

-Following Storm Babet, all RMAs have undertaken a significant volume of; site visits, meetings, engagement sessions with communities, investigations, maintenance and repair works.
-Collaboratively RMAs are also considering how they can plan and develop future flood mitigation for all of Derbyshire's residents.
+The above ongoing actions are by no means exhaustive of all the ongoing works and investigations that Derbyshire County Council, the Environment Agency and other RMAs either have or are currently undertaking, as there are just too many to mention.
+Following Storm Babet, all RMAs have undertaken hundreds of site visits, meetings, engagement with communities, investigations, maintenance and repair works, and also considering how they can plan and develop future flood mitigation for all of Derbyshire's residents.